Reviewed by Chuck Krugh, CFP®, CLU®, ChFC®, Founder and CEO of DoctorDisability.

 - Each spouse should insure 60–70% of their gross income.

-- Start with the maximum available to residents — usually $5,000–$8,000 per month.
+- Start with the maximum available to residents — usually $5,000–$8,000 per month, depending on program and carrier.

 It's a simple step that can protect your household for decades.